 \textbf{3.
 Efficiency of Reasoning Distillation.} Comparing open-weight models reveals that \emph{scale is not all you need}.
-The distilled DeepSeek-32B (7.05\%) significantly outperforms its teacher-family counterpart Qwen-200B (2.81\%) despite being an order of magnitude smaller.
-This suggests that for formal verification, specialized reasoning distillation is critical.
-Furthermore, the parity between the Qwen-based 32B model and Llama-based 70B model (6.73\%) indicates that these reasoning patterns are largely architecture-agnostic.
+DeepSeek-32B (6.98\%) substantially outperforms Qwen (2.46\%), while remaining close to the 70B variant (6.68\%).
+This suggests that reasoning distillation and Lean-specific proof behavior may matter more than parameter scale alone in this setting.

 \textbf{4.
-Diversity is More Valuable than Scale.} Perhaps the most critical observation is the massive gap between the best individual model (22.32\%) and the Union performance (44.99\%).
-The fact that the collective knowledge is \textbf{more than twice} that of the strongest single agent implies that these models are \textbf{highly orthogonal}: Goedel solves problems that GPT misses, and vice versa.
+Diversity is More Valuable than Scale.} Perhaps the most critical observation is the massive gap between the best individual model (19.39\%) and the Union performance (37.39\%).
+The fact that the union coverage is \textbf{nearly twice} that of the strongest single model implies that these models are \textbf{highly orthogonal}: Goedel solves problems that GPT misses, and vice versa.
 This diversity gain strongly suggests that future formal reasoning systems should prioritize \textbf{ensembling diverse architectures} (e.g., mixing specialized small models with reasoning-heavy frontier models) rather than relying on a single monolithic prover.

 \textbf{5.
-The Remaining Folklore Gap.} Despite the efficacy of our pipeline, a substantial gap remains.
-While the collective union of models solves 44.99\% of the benchmark, our human audit (Section~\ref{sec:validity}) estimates that the theoretical solvability is nearly 88\% (derived from the 78\% success rate on unsolved residuals), implying current models fail on nearly half of valid folklore.
-This large delta highlights that \textsc{MathlibLemma} is far from saturated, distinguishing it from simpler datasets and positioning it as a rigorous testbed for the next generation of neural provers.
+The Remaining Folklore Gap.} The union of all models solves 37.39\%, while applying the 78\% human success rate from our seed-stratified residual audit suggests an indicative solvable fraction near 86\%.
+Although this extrapolation is diagnostic rather than a precise benchmark-level estimate, the gap shows that \textsc{MathlibLemma} remains far from saturated and continues to expose limitations of current neural provers.